Player eligibility (league matches)

 5. Qualification of players (league matches)

-5.1 - Any bona-fide member of a Club may take part in League matches provided that:
+Any bona-fide member of a club may take part in League matches provided that:

-- (iii) They have not been released by their Club to specifically play or is not specifically playing on the day(s) on which his Club is not engaged in its own domestic League programme whether their Club or League is or is not affiliated to the Yorkshire Cricket Board.
-Note: Yorkshire Cricket Board Rules 9.1 to 9.2.4 apply only to players transferring from a Club in another League whether it is or is not affiliated to the Board.
-It is the responsibility of the Club to which the player is transferring to ensure that the requirements of these Rules have been satisfied.
+Any player transferring must not be transferred if they are being released by their Club to specifically play or is not specifically playing on the day(s) on which his Club is not engaged in its own domestic League programme whether their Club or League is or is not affiliated to the Yorkshire Cricket Board.

 Players who have played in 12 or more 1st or 2nd XI League matches shall not be allowed to play in any of the last three 3rd XI matches without the sanction of the Management Committee, except for those eligible under Rule 5.5.